ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: Appendix

 \subsection{More Qualitative Examples on Full Scenes}

 In Figure \ref{fig:full-qualitative-samples-supp}, we show additional qualitative samples for full scene synthesis (with greedy asset sampling; otherwise same setup as done in the main experiments in Section \ref{chap:experiments}).
-In contrast to Figure \ref{fig:full-qualitative-samples} where we showed the empty floor plan on the very left, we omit that column and replace it with Best-of-N (BoN) results from our method with BoN=8 on the very far right column.
-Due to the inherent randomness in our full pipeline between different BoN runs (i.e., especially involving the zero-shot LLM for the prompt list generation and the sampling of few shot samples and number of objects via priors), results for ours with BoN=1 and BoN=8 do not consistently involve the same object prompt lists into SG-LLM (i.e., 2nd column or 2nd to last column contain different scene-level compositions).
-Despite this fact, the BoN=8 results show superior performance compared to BoN=1, with less OOB and MBL, and better overall composition.
+In contrast to Figure \ref{fig:full-qualitative-samples}, we show both the vanilla version of our method (no test-time compute scaling; BoN=1, no shuffling) and with shuffling enabled.
+Due to randomness in our full pipeline between different runs (i.e., especially involving the zero-shot LLM for the prompt list generation and the sampling of few shot samples and number of objects via priors), results for ours do not involve the same object prompt lists and result in different scene-level compositions.
+Despite this fact, the results with shuffling enabled show better scene quality compared to BoN=1, with less OOB and MBL, and better overall composition.